 Uneducated

-and the fool Kalidasa sat on a tree branch, hacking away at its trunk with
+and the fool Kalidasa sat on a tree branch, hacking away at its trunk with his

 Today’s

 Yayati sought to taste the bliss of heaven right here on earth.
-He built a
+He built

-house of cement and concrete and filled it with wooden furniture, cupboards,
+a house of cement and concrete and filled it with wooden furniture, cupboards,

-and paneling.
+and panelling.
 Every amenity—air conditioner, microwave, refrigerator,

 television, washing machine, computer—ran on electricity.
 A petrol-powered car

-the forest’s creatures until they vanished from the land.
+hunted the forest’s creatures until they vanished from the land.

 *Yayati